-Welcome to Unique Pain Medicine of New York!
-Our board certified pain management specialists are committed to helping you live pain free.
-We are in network to most health insurance plans and offer same day appointments and treatments.
+At Unique Pain Medicine of New York, our board certified pain management specialists are committed to helping you live pain free.
+We are in network to most health insurance plans and offer same day appointments and treatments .

 Medial branch blocks and facet injections are common treatment options for patients who experience back pain, neck pain and headaches.
 These simple injections are administered around facet joints to reduce inflammation and irritation from arthritis pain.
 The facet joints are located along the spine and connect each vertebra to the next.
 These joints help support the spine by providing stability and range of motion.
 They can become painful due to arthritis of the spine, a mechanical injury, or poor posture.

-We offer Medial Branch Blocks/Facet Joint Injections in our Manhattan and Brooklyn locations.
+We offer Medial Branch Blocks/Facet Joint Injection procedures in our Manhattan and Brooklyn locations.

 Typical Benefits Of Medial Branch Blocks